When you’re young you dream of so many things

 - Meet an intelligent man who would eventually become my future husband

-In August of 2014, I took a leap of faith and gave up my perfect life in Hawai’i to enter new territory and begin a new chapter in my book of life.
+In August of 2014 I took a leap of faith and gave up my life in paradise to enter new territory and begin a new chapter in my book of life.
 I remember landing in Seattle at 6:00 PM on a beautiful warm August summer night.
 The sun was still out in full force and as we flew over Puget Sound with Mt.
 Rainier in the distance, the pilot came on the intercom and said, “visitors welcome.
 Seattleites – welcome home”.
 I remember thinking to myself…Seattleite…home…that’s me now!
 And within one year, all of the above three goals came to fruition.
-I went through a few bumps and unexpected events to get to them, but they all became a reality.
-I became a certified yoga sculpt instructor at Core Power Yoga during my last few months on O’ahu and began teaching when I moved to Washington.
-I landed a job for Seattle’s landmark and icon – the Space Needle & Chihuly Garden and Glass as the Tourism Development Sales Manager, and one year later met the man of my dreams – a 6’7”-tall Russian/American intelligent, kind, funny and well-cultured man named Sasha…who just so happens to have been raised all over the world and loves to travel.
-Perfect!
+I went through a few bumps and unexpected events to get to them, but they all became a reality; I became a certified yoga sculpt instructor and began teaching when I moved to Washington.
+I landed a job for Seattle’s landmark and icon – the Space Needle & Chihuly Garden and Glass as the Tourism Development Sales Manager, and one year later met the man of my dreams – a 6’7”-tall Russian/American intelligent, kind, funny and well-cultured man named Sasha…who just so happens to have been raised all over the world and loves to travel; perfect!

-After nearly three years of living in Seattle, I started to get that antsy feeling again, that feeling that something greater was out there that needed to be explored.
+After nearly three years of living in Seattle, I started to get that antsy feeling again…that feeling that something greater was out there that needed to be explored.
 While Sasha and I both enjoyed what we did in our careers, we started to realize that having a big fancy career wasn’t all it was chalked up to be.
-We began to seek greater fulfillment in life that isn’t available to us sitting in a cubicle doing the same tasks week in and week out, working for someone else’s profit.
-We came to the startling realization that the years start to roll together and people become desensitized to the discomfort they are feeling, thinking that it’s the norm, when they couldn’t be further from the truth.
+We began to seek greater fulfillment in life that wasn’t available to us sitting in a cubicle doing the same tasks week in and week out, working for someone else’s profit.

 Many people think the “real world” means having a “grown-up job” and multiple responsibilities that only hold us back.
-In my humble opinion, I think being out in nature and meeting other like-minded people, learning about other cultures is far more “real” in the world than working 40+ hours a week for a paycheck that is only partially yours.
-Now we are setting out to enrich the profit of our own lives by leaving the cultural norms of our own society and embracing new ones.
-(Without getting into our current political climate, this especially seems an ever-so-fitting time to leave.)
+In my humble opinion, I think being out in nature and meeting other like-minded people, learning about other cultures is far more “real” in the world than working 40+ hours a week for a paycheck that is only partially yours, while being granted only two weeks of paid holiday each year (America).
+So we set out to enrich the profit of our lives by leaving the cultural norms of our own society and embracing new ones.

-Therefore, we decided to take a huge leap and take a big chance that may peg us as “crazy millennials” in our elder’s eyes.
-In February of 2017 we gave our six-week notice to our employers, and on 1 April, we sold our belongings, became minimalists by packing our life into two 65-liter backpacks and two day packs, and left the country to travel indefinitely with no set plan of where or when to return.
+After a careful analysis of our budget and savings, we decided to take a huge leap and take a big chance that may have pegged us as “crazy millennials” in our elder’s eyes.
+In February of 2017 we gave our six-week notice to our employers, and in April, we sold our belongings, became minimalists by packing our life into two 65-liter backpacks and two day packs, and left the country to travel indefinitely with no set plan of where or when to return.